R&D Enhancement

 If your company is unprofitable, the enhancement will take it further into a loss.

-Then your company can either carry its loss forward to surrender it for a cash credit worth up to 14.5p per £1 of enhanced expenditure.
+Then your company can either carry its loss forward or surrender it for a cash credit worth up to 14.5p per £1 of enhanced expenditure.
+Converting a loss into a cash credit is called surrendering your losses.

 This is how the SME scheme delivers a payable tax credit.